 WHITE PINE (#6) - Seasonal Honey

-Seasonal WHITE PINE Herbal Honey (6 oz) is made by infusing raw honey with wildcrafted white pine (Pinus strobus) spring tips harvested in June 2022.
+Seasonal WHITE PINE Herbal Honey (6 oz) is made by infusing raw honey with wildcrafted white pine (Pinus strobus) spring tips harvested in summer 2023.
 This honey has a light, refreshing flavor.
 It's great to have on hand throughout the year but especially during fall and winter months to help ward off or find relief from coughs and colds.

 White Pine needles, bark, resin, pollen, and (pine) nuts all have important medicinal or nutritional value.
 The needles are a rich source of Vitamins A & C!
 You can identify White Pine pretty easily: its needles/leaves occur in bundles or fascicles of 5 and are usually 3-5 inches long.